10ravikumar/WeatherApi-Java/README.md

  1. maven
  2. java 8+

-Open your favorite Terminal and follow below steps section.
+Open your terminal and follow below steps.

 #### Steps